Professional Semester: The Artistry and Industry of Dance

 |Rachel Feretti danced on Disney Cruise Lines.||Sophia LaVonne choreographed/danced in a show for a GE Medical conference in Las Vegas, and just danced on BET's 106 & Park with singer/rapper Bijon Nichole.||Latoyia Everett performed on Norwegian Cruise Line as a dancer and the Dance Captain.
 She is also partnered with an international cheer camp company and to set choreography.||Cassidy Gerczak has been sailing the seven seas and performing around the world as a dancer for Norwegian Cruise Lines.||Lexi Dysart honed her choreographic voice while in the program and was accepted into the Young Choreographer's Festival in NYC.|

 |Savannah Cobb danced at Hershey Park immediately following her program!|

-Congratulations to the following dancers who now have agency representation: Stephanie Brooks (MSA)*, Nikki Croker (MSA), Brooke Marinovitch (MSA)*, Matt Tremblay (Bloc), Asher Walker (Clear Talent), Tina Jackson (Bloc), Rob Coglitore (Clear), Nick Silva (Clear), Danielle Hernandez (MSA), Rachel Guest (MSA),Liz Conway (MSA), Katie McMillen(MSA), and Mary Callahan (MSA)*.
+Congratulations to the following dancers who now have agency representation: Stephanie Brooks (MSA)*, Nikki Croker (MSA), Brooke Marinovitch (MSA)*, Matt Tremblay (Bloc), Asher Walker (Clear Talent), Tina Jackson (Bloc), Rob Coglitore (Clear), Nick Silva (Clear), Danielle Hernandez (MSA), Rachel Guest (MSA),Liz Conway (MSA), Katie McMillen(MSA), Mary Callahan (MSA)*, and Chelsea DiBiase (MSA).